Macrometacorp/docs/docs/search/analyzers/index.md

 C8DB only supports UTF-8 encoding.

 Search views do not support alphabetical ordering in different languages.
-For example, a range query performed against a View will not follow language rules defined in the analyzer locale.
+For example, a range query performed against a search view will not follow language rules defined in the analyzer locale.

 [Snowball](https://snowballstem.org/) provides stemming capabilities and supports the following languages: